Morten Andersen

 Morten Andersen (born 19 August 1960), nicknamed "the Great Dane", is a Danish-American former professional football kicker who played in the National Football League (NFL) for 25 seasons, most notably with the New Orleans Saints and Atlanta Falcons.
 Following a career from 1982 to 2007, Andersen holds the NFL record for regular season games played at 382.
 He also ranks second in field goals (565) and points scored (2,544).
 In addition to his league accomplishments, he is the Saints all-time leading scorer at 1,318 points.
 Andersen was inducted into the Pro Football Hall of Fame in 2017.
-Along with Jan Stenerud, he is one of only two exclusive kickers to receive the honor.
+Along with Jan Stenerud and Adam Vinatieri, he is one of only three exclusive kickers to receive the honor.

 Early life

 Andersen was born in Copenhagen and raised in the west Jutland town of Struer.
 As a student, he was a gymnast and a long jumper, and just missed becoming a member of the Danish junior national soccer team.
 He visited the United States in 1977 as a Youth For Understanding exchange student.
 He first kicked an American football on a whim at Ben Davis High School in Indianapolis.
 He was so impressive in his one season of high school football that he was given a scholarship to Michigan State University.

 Andersen, with his left leg as his dominant kicking leg, starred at Michigan State, setting several records, including a Big Ten Conference record 63-yard field goal against Ohio State University.
 He was named an All-American in 1981.
-His success landed him the kicking job with the New Orleans Saints.
 On 24 September 2011, he was inducted into the Michigan State University Athletics Hall of Fame.

-Professional football career
+Professional career

 New Orleans Saints, 1982–1994

+Andersen was selected by the New Orleans Saints in the fourth round, with the 82nd overall pick, of the 1982 NFL draft.
 Andersen's NFL career got off to a rocky start.
 On his first NFL kickoff to start the strike-shortened 1982 season, Andersen twisted his ankle and missed eight weeks of the season.
 Despite the early setback, he soon emerged as one of the strongest and most reliable placekickers in the NFL.
 In his years with the Saints, he was named to six Pro Bowls, kicked 302 field goals, and scored 1318 points.
 In 1991, against Chicago, Andersen kicked a 60-yard field goal, tying him with Steve Cox for the second-longest field goal in league history at the time, behind 63-yard record-holder kicked by Tom Dempsey.
-Andersen's kick has since been matched by Rob Bironas, Dan Carpenter and Greg Zuerlein, and surpassed by Sebastian Janikowski (twice), Jason Elam, Justin Tucker, Jay Feely, Matt Bryant, David Akers, Matt Prater, Jake Elliott, Graham Gano, Brett Maher, Brandon Aubrey and Stephen Gostkowski.
+Andersen's kick has since been matched by Rob Bironas, Dan Carpenter and Greg Zuerlein, and surpassed by Sebastian Janikowski (twice), Jason Elam, Justin Tucker, Cam Little (twice), Jay Feely, Matt Bryant, David Akers, Matt Prater, Jake Elliott, Graham Gano, Brett Maher, Brandon Aubrey and Stephen Gostkowski.
 Andersen's proficiency with field goal kicking earned him the nickname "Mr. Automatic."
 Following the 1994 season, he was released by the Saints for salary cap purposes and because his accuracy had started to decline.